 15. Real labor pains vs fake labor pains (aka Braxton Hicks)

 Some pregnant women start having contractions from the beginning of the third trimester.
-This does not mean that it is real contractions.
-It is very likely to get Braxton hicks contractions confused with real labor contractions.
+However, random contractions do not necessarily refer to real contractions.
+It is very likely to get Braxton hicks contractions earlier than real labor contractions.

 The real contraction would not go away with any of these remedies.
 They are going to increase with time, regardless.
-Every contraction comes on the exact interval of time.
-Moreover, these minutes’ intervals keep shrinking in hours or maybe in days.
+Every contraction comes at the exact interval of time.
+You may notice a time interval between each contraction keep shrinking in hours or maybe in days.

 16. Natural Labor pains